 1. Brief Introduction to Approaches for Data Analysis

-random sample is when all observations/respondents in a population have an equal chance of being selected.
+A random sample is when all observations/respondents in a population have an equal chance of being selected.
 For eg picking a number for bingo.
 For our project, an easy way to do this is to use a random number generator and select corresponding tweets from the TAGS archive.

-purposive sample is when you select a sample of tweets, based on certain criteria.
+A purposive sample is when you select a sample of tweets, based on certain criteria.
 This criteria will depend on your topic of interest or your research question.
 For example, you might decide to select tweets of those residing in a certain region or in tweets by users of mental health services.
 In the former case, you can easily shortlist regions of interest by selecting relevant categories under “user_location” (Column P).

 How to select regions of interest using the Google Sheets drop down menu